jhadida/gpso/README.md

 Your objective function should be defined as a function accepting a single row-vector of parameters, and returning a scalar score to be **maximised**.
 For example, a 5-dimensional objective function should accept 1x5 vectors in input.

 Note that this algorithm is not suitable for combinatorial problems, or for problems with categorical inputs or outputs.
-It also assumes that the search space is a cartesian domain, where a closed interval of parameter values is considered in each dimension.
+It also assumes that the search space is a cartesian domain, where an open interval of parameter-values (with finite bounds) is considered in each dimension.
 The domain should be specified as an `Nd x 2` matrix where columns indicate respectively the lower and upper bounds in each dimension.

 A "budget" of computation should be allocated for the optimisation.
-This budget is specified as the number of times the objective function can be evaluated (denoted `Neval`), the idea being that evaluations of the objective function dominate other operations in terms of runtime (in particular the optimisation of GP hyperparameters at each iteration, which can take a few seconds).
-Note that ths is _not_ a hard limit; the final number of evaluations may exceed the budget slightly, in order to complete the last iteration.
+This budget is specified as the number of times the objective function can be evaluated (denoted `Neval`), the idea being that evaluations of the objective function dominate other operations in terms of runtime (in particular, the optimisation of GP hyperparameters at each iteration, which can take a few seconds).
+Note that this is _not_ a hard limit; the final number of evaluations may exceed the budget slightly, in order to complete the last iteration.

 Here is a simple example with a 2-dimensional objective function:
 ```